Singrauli district

-Singrauli district (/hi/) is one of the districts in the Indian state of Madhya Pradesh.
-It is a significant hub for energy production due to its vast coal reserves and power plants, earning it the title "Energy Capital of India."
+Singrauli district (/hi/) is one of the districts in the Indian state of Madhya Pradesh.Singrauli district is located northeastern part of Madhya Pradesh.It is a significant hub for energy production due to its vast coal reserves and power plants, earning it the title "Energy Capital of India".

 Historically ruled by local Maharajas until 1947, the district underwent major transformation in the mid-20th century with the construction of the Govind Vallabh Pant Sagar dam and the discovery of rich coal deposits.
 The district has a diverse population, predominantly Hindu, with significant Scheduled Castes and Tribes.